-FL Personal Income Grows in 2013:Q3
+Florida Personal Income Growth Passes US in 2013

-Florida finished the 2012 calendar year with 3.2% growth over 2011, putting the state only slightly below the national growth rate of 3.5%.
-Regaining normalcy after three quarters of noise related to the early 2013 "Fiscal Cliff," the latest report shows that Florida was ranked 8th in the country with personal income growth of 1.3% in the third quarter of 2013.
-This was slightly higher than the national average of 1.1%.
-Property Income (personal rental income, dividends and interest) was the strongest contributor.
+In the revised data, Florida finished the 2012 calendar year with 4.1% growth over 2011, putting the state only slightly below the national growth rate of 4.2%.
+The latest report for the 2013 calendar year shows that Florida was ranked 13th in the country with personal income growth of 2.9%.
+This was higher than the national average of 2.6%.